ccphan/ccphan.github.io/source/_posts/2014-09-02-setting-up-an-octopress-blog.markdown

 #### Custom Domains
 If you need to register a new domain name you can get one at [namecheap](https://www.namecheap.com/ "namecheap").

 If you are using namecheap you will need to head to `Manage Domains > Modify Domain` and click onto the `All Host Records`.
-Edit with the GitHub domain name e.g. `username.github.io`
+Edit with the following:

+        Host Name: @
+        IP Address/URL: 192.30.252.153
+        Record Type: A (Address)

         Host Name: www
         IP Address/URL: username.github.io
         Record Type: CNAME (Alias)

-Create a `CNAME` file under your blog's `source/` directory and add a line with your custom domain `www.customdomain.com`.
+Create a `CNAME` file under your blog's `source/` directory and add a line with your custom domain `customdomain.com`.

 Note it may take some time for your DNS changes to propagate.